Sony A900 vs Nikon D850

 Review summary: Sony A900 vs Nikon D850

 So how do things add up?
 Which of the two cameras – the Sony A900 or the Nikon D850 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.